Module phiml.backend.tensorflow.nets

 activations = keras.Model(conv, feature)

-Note that the backbone and activations models are not created with keras.Input objects, but with the tensors that are originated from keras.Input objects.
+Note that the backbone and activations models are not created with keras.Input objects, but with the tensors that originate from keras.Input objects.
 Under the hood, the layers and weights will be shared across these models, so that user can train the full_model, and use backbone or activations to do feature extraction.
 The inputs and outputs of the model can be nested structures of tensors as well, and the created models are standard Functional API models that support all the existing APIs.

-2 - By subclassing the Model class: in that case, you should define your layers in __init__() and you should implement the model's forward pass in call().
+In that case, you should define your layers in __init__() and you should implement the model's forward pass in call().

-class MyModel(tf.keras.Model):
+class MyModel(keras.Model):

 def __init__(self):